 Banking is no longer a place you go, but something you do.
-This is the underlying argument in Brett King’s new book, Bank 3.0 (an update to 2010’s Bank 2.0), which examines the widening gap between how customers choose and use financial services and the experience and services that traditional banks are providing them.
+This is the underlying argument in Brett King’s book, Bank 3.0 (an update to 2010’s Bank 2.0), which examines the widening gap between how customers choose and use financial services and the experience and services that traditional banks are providing them.

 This disparity is largely a result of the radical changes in technology and consumer behavior that has occurred over the last two years.
 The proliferation of mobile and digital channels – including mobile wallets, digital payment platforms and social media – has created, what King refers to as, a “new class” of consumer who no longer assumes they need a traditional bank account.
 This has led to the rise of the “de-banked”: a growing constituency who have gotten rid of their bank accounts altogether in favor of prepaid credit cards, PayPal accounts and mobile payments.

-“People are beginning to take a functional and utility view of banking,” King explained in a recent interview.
+“People are beginning to take a functional and utility view of banking,” King explained in a interview.
 Banks are now being judged on the ease and speed with which customers can find information, research and buy products, open and access accounts, conduct transactions and get service issues resolved – in short, how easy it is to do banking — when they need it and from whichever channel or device they prefer.

 This is a critical paradigm shift, and one that all banks must pay careful attention to because it implies a fundamental change in the way they conduct and compete for business.
 This is as much a branding challenge as it is a technological or operational one.
 It’s no secret that financial services firms most often tout customer service as their point of differentiation.
 “We put our customers first,” “We are customer-focused,” “We provide superior customer service” are all common messages.
 And really, service is a table stake, a requirement for doing business.
 If people didn’t believe you provided good service, why would they do business with you?
 But this new world of banking is changing what service means to customers and how they expect it to be delivered.